vmux

 Switching Between Windows

-Use keyboard shortcuts to quickly move between open windows:
+Use keyboard shortcuts to quickly move between open windows or panes:

 ShortcutAction